HOW TO RECOVER PLATINUM FROM CATALYTIC CONVERTERS, page 6

-Hi Donald.
+Hi Don.
 You're the one who thinks there's an easy way, not me.
-But Todd W just told us that you simply put it all in a high temperature ceramic bowl and burn everything off with an acetylene torch except the platinum.
-I tend to doubt it, but if you want it simple, there ya go :-)
+But Todd W just told us that you can simply put it all in a high temperature ceramic bowl and burn everything off with an acetylene torch except the platinum.
+I tend to doubt it will work, but if you want it simple, there ya go :-)

 Ted Mooney, P.E.
 RET

 Pine Beach, New Jersey